-If you’re not familiar with how laminate flooring is installed, you may wonder if it’s possible to glue laminate flooring down to the subfloor.
-Laminate flooring is not recommended to be glued down.
+No, you should not glue your laminate to the subfloor.
+Most laminates are a floating floor, and should be able to expand and contract freely.
 Since it is a floating floor, it is meant to support itself via locking systems and have no connection to the subfloor.

 - 9 Essential Tips for Laminate Flooring Installation